-If everything’s going according to plan, you’re landing more clients, generating additional MRR and scaling your organization, but as your business transforms into a powerhouse, structural changes occur, and if you’re not careful with the framework, you can find yourself in a bit of a dilemma.
+If everything’s going according to plan, you’re landing more clients, generating additional MRR and scaling your organization, but as your business transforms into a powerhouse, your MSP organizational structure undergoes significant changes, and if you’re not careful with the framework, you can find yourself in a bit of a dilemma.

 Typically, when you’re first starting out, your organization is small, and your resources are limited.
 You don’t have many employees (if you have any).
 While there are many roles, they’re filled by the few.
 Many MSPs operate this way until they begin scaling and require more hands to deliver results.

 Many MSPs struggle with hiring additional employees for many reasons.
 For the most part, they’re unfamiliar with the hiring process and unsure of what to look for in candidates when interviewing them.
 At some point, MSPs realize their current workloads are unsustainable and move toward adopting new hiring policies designed to employ the right candidates for the number of open positions within their organizations, but what they often forget to consider is the structure around them.

 As you scale, the MSP organizational structure becomes increasingly essential to your success.